Hong Kong Workers Go On Strike

 Hong Kong’s embattled leader Carrie Lam warned during a press conference Monday that attempts to immobilize the city were instigating a “very dangerous situation.”
 She also accused protesters of “trying to ruin Hong Kong and completely destroy the livelihood of seven million citizens.”

-Yet contrary to the Beijing-backed leader’s reading of public opinion, many Hongkongers readily put their livelihoods at stake Monday, skipping a day of work and even jeopardizing their jobs to signal to the government the growing discontent pervading the semiautonomous territory.
+Yet many Hong Kongers readily put their livelihoods at stake Monday, skipping a day of work and even jeopardizing their jobs to signal to the government the growing discontent pervading the semiautonomous territory.

-While the mass demonstrations kicked off in June over an unpopular extradition bill, the movement has since broadened to include demands for greater democracy.
+While the mass demonstrations kicked off in June over an unpopular extradition bill, the movement has since broadened to include demands for greater democracy and even self-determination.
 The protests have brought to the fore long simmering resentments over the city’s political landscape, and Beijing’s place in it.

 The city’s administration is under mounting pressure from Beijing to rein in the protests, which have increasingly targeted China’s sovereignty over the former British colony.
-Protesters have defaced the national emblem at the central government’s liaison office, and over the past weekend, threw a national flag into the harbor.
+Protesters have defaced the national emblem at the central government’s liaison office, and over the past weekend, threw a Chinese national flag into the harbor.

 As the protests grow more confrontational, they have also become more violent.
 Showdowns with baton-wielding riot police have increasingly moved into residential neighborhoods and busy shopping districts.